-About two days later I was booked in to meet the Gynaecologist.
+About two days after me encounter with the lizard demon I was booked in to meet the Gynaecologist.
 The surgeon.
 His name seems to be now completely scrubbed from all online searches.

-I, however, was in outerspace for the entire appointment, trying to focus on the doctor as he, too, started developing reptilian type movements, his shirt rippling with muscle and scales, his eyes beady on me, he said, in a slithery way, “I don’t think you’re getting how sssssserioussssss this isssss.”
+I, however, was in outerspace for the entire appointment, trying to focus on the doctor as he, too, started developing off-planet, reptilian type movements, his shirt rippling with muscle and scales, his eyes beady on me.
+He said, in a slithery way, “I don’t think you’re getting how sssssserioussssss this isssss.”

 I didn’t like him.
 Scott said it wasn’t probable that I would like a guy who was going to fillet my guts.
 Scott was an asshole.
 That was becoming vivid clear.
 But I was in no position to believe it.

-Later, he was to be revealed as not only the cause, but the solution to my cancer story as well, because THIS IS THE TRUTH – it was for me – when I agreed, through the terrible Armageddon what was my cancer story to give up, let go, unhook, and admit that I was disastrously entangled with a man who was no good for me, and a destiny that was going sideways – when I crashed to the bottom of a very deep, dark, slimy tunnel infested with goblins and rats and other horrors, then rose up, cancer free.
+Later, he was to be revealed as not only the cause, but the solution to my cancer story as well, because THIS IS THE TRUTH – it was for me – when I agreed, through the terrible Armageddon what was my cancer story to Just give up, let go, unhook, and admit that I was disastrously entangled with a man who was no good for me, and a destiny that was going sideways, and that cancer was actually the cherry on top of my tower of problems – when I crashed to the bottom of a very deep, dark, slimy tunnel infested with goblins and rats and other horrors, in order to shake off The Wrong Life, and my loyalty to it… then rose up, cancer free.